adaltas/node-nikita-docs/src/md/usages/events.md

 ---
-title: Events
+title: Events API
 sort: 6
 ---

-# Events
+# Events API

-At the heart of this architecture is the Events API.
 A Nikita session extends the [native Node.js Events API](https://nodejs.org/api/events.html).
+It provides a facility to listen to internal notification and know the current state of the program.

 ## Usage